jorgebucaran/hyperapp/README.md

 }
 ```

 JSX is a language syntax extension that lets you write HTML tags interspersed with JavaScript.
-Because browsers don't understand JSX, we use a compiler to transform it into <samp>hyperapp.h</samp> function calls, our virtual DOM builder function.
+Because browsers don't understand JSX, we use a compiler to transform it into <samp>hyperapp.h</samp> function calls under the hood.

 ```jsx
 const view = (state, actions) =>